Discover a unique culture

 Cross Curriculum Excursions (Beijing)

-Best known for the Tiananmen Square uprising in June 1989, which resulted in the death of hundreds of peaceful protestors, Tiananmen Square has been a focal point in Beijing for many years and is the biggest city square in China and the third biggest in the world.
-It was named after the Tiananmen Gate, which was the entrance to the Forbidden City, built in 1415 during the Ming dynasty.
-Covering over 40 hectares, this square carries considerable political importance and it was where Mao Zedong declared a new nation in 1949.
-It is from here that you will be able to see Mao Zedong's portrait hanging above the entrance to the Forbidden City in a legacy that continues to effect every-day life throughout China.
+Best known for the Tiananmen Square uprising in June 1989, which resulted in the death of hundreds of peaceful protestors, Tiananmen Square has been a focal point in Beijing for many years.
+It is also the biggest city square in China and the third biggest in the world.
+It was named after the Tiananmen Gate which was the entrance to the Forbidden City.
+Covering over 40 hectares, the square carries considerable political importance and it was where Mao Zedong declared a new nation in 1949.
+It is from here that you will be able to see Mao Zedong's portrait hanging above the entrance to the Forbidden City in a legacy that continues to effect everyday life throughout China.

 Great Wall of China

-The Great Wall of China is over 5,500 miles long, is one of the Seven Wonders of the World, was built between the C.5th BC and the C.16th AD, and is probably China's most impressive landmark, so as you can imagine, it makes for an extremely popular excursion.
+The Great Wall of China was built between the 5th century BC and the 16th century AD and is over 8, 850 km (5,500 miles) long.
+It is one of the Seven Wonders of the World and in 1987 was listed a World Heritage site by UNESCO.
+Although many parts have fallen into disrepair, the wall is considered China's most impressive landmark and is a must for tourists.
 There are several sites along the wall that you can access easily from Beijing.
 Remember to take your walking shoes and be ready for a bit of a climb along the now uneven surface.
-For those of you who are after a particularly touristy attraction, you can take a slide back down, which is often popular with student groups.
+The slide back down the wall is popular with student groups.

-The Ming dynasty tombs became the final resting place for 13 of the Ming Emperors.
-The site was chosen by The Emperor Yongle, who was also responsible for the construction of the Forbidden City.
-After the Palace was completed, Yongle selected his burial site according to Feng Shui Principles that are still prevalent and used today, and created a mausoleum.
-During the Ming dynasty, commoners were prohibited from visiting the tombs, but in 1644 an army ransacked and set many of the tombs alight before advancing to Beijing to capture the city in the April of that year.
+The Ming dynasty tombs became the final resting place for thirteen of the Ming Emperors.
+The site was chosen by Emperor Yongle, who was also responsible for the construction of the Forbidden City.
+After the Palace was completed, Yongle selected his burial site according to Feng Shui principles and created a mausoleum.
+During the Ming dynasty, commoners were prohibited from visiting the tombs, but in 1644 an army ransacked and set many of the tombs alight before advancing to Beijing.
 Go and see the museum that was created after the tomb of Dingling, belonging to Emperor Wanli, was excavated.
-The excavation revealed an intact tomb, with thousands of items of silk, textiles, wood and porcelain, along with the skeletons of the Emperor and his two Empresses, although these cannot be seen today.
+It includes thousands of items of silk, textiles, wood and porcelain which were found in the tomb.

-The Summer Palace, known as Yiheyuan in Beijing, is located in Beijing's North-Western district and is a lovely tranquil idyll within the capital's hectic rush.
-As with the Forbidden City, the Summer Palace is best visited early on in the day or in winter if you wish to avoid the large crowds.
-The Palace is dominated by the Kunming Lake, which was entirely man-made and covers an expanse of 2.2 square km, and Longevity Hill, which is 196.9 feet high and houses many buildings designed in a symmetrical sequence.
-In December 1998, the Palace was declared a UNESCO world heritage site and was classified as "a masterpiece of Chinese landscape and architecture."
-Don't miss the incredibly authentic-looking artificial boat that looks as if it is made out of marble, but is in fact wooden.
+The Summer Palace, known as Yiheyuan in Beijing, is located in Beijing's north-western district and is a lovely tranquil idyll within the capital's hectic rush.
+As with the Forbidden City, the Summer Palace is best visited early in the day or in winter if you wish to avoid the large crowds.
+The palace is dominated by the Kunming Lake, which was entirely manmade and covers an expanse of 2.2 square km, and Longevity Hill, which is about 60 m high and houses many buildings designed in a symmetrical sequence.
+In December 1998, the palace was declared a UNESCO world heritage site and was classified as 'a masterpiece of Chinese landscape and architecture'.

 Temple of Heaven

-Constructed between the years 1406 and 1420, the Temple of Heaven is said to be the most beautiful set of buildings in Beijing.
-It was visited by Emperors of the Ming and Qing dynasties, who went there on ceremony each year to pray to the heavens for a good harvest from the central Hall of Prayer.
-Although heaven-worship well pre-dates Taoism, the buildings are built in keeping with traditional Taoist architecture and so it is widely regarded as a Taoist place of worship.
+Constructed between 1406 and 1420, the Temple of Heaven is said to be the most beautiful set of buildings in Beijing.
+It was visited by Emperors of the Ming and Qing dynasties, who went there each year to pray to the heavens for a good harvest.
+Although heaven-worship pre-dates Taoism, the buildings are built in keeping with traditional Taoist architecture and so it is widely regarded as a Taoist place of worship.
 Once again, it was the Emperor Yongle (who constructed the Forbidden City and the Ming Tombs) that was responsible for its construction.
-However, during the reign of Emperor Jiajing in the C.16th, the Temple was much extended.
-As with many of China's historical sites, it suffered under the invasion of the Allied Anglo-French forces during the Second Opium War in the late nineteenth century and the Boxer Rebellion in 1900.
+However, during the reign of Emperor Jiajing in the 16th century, the temple was much extended.
+As with many of China's historical sites, it suffered under the invasion of the Allied Anglo-French forces during the Second Opium War in the late 19th century and the Boxer Rebellion in 1900.

 The capital of China for over 1,000 years and the start of the silk road.

-The city of Xi'an is host to arguably the most significant archaeological find in the world, the Terracotta Army.
-If it is not the most important then it is definitely the largest, with over 7,000 pottery soldiers, horses, chariots, and even weapons having been unearthed so far.
-It was only relatively recently, in 1974, that this remarkable discovery was made; a group of peasants, while building a well, uncovered some pottery and since then the collection has grown and grown as archaeologists have uncovered more and more.
-The warriors and horses were made for the Emperor Qin Shi Huang in 246 BC, when at the age of 13 he began to commission work for his mausoleum and believed that such a huge army would protect him in his after life.
-It took 11 years to complete, which given the size of the army, was no small feat.
-The figures vary in size according to their rank and even have their own individual markings and features.
-Whilst the Generals are unsurprisingly the tallest, non-military figures were also found in other pits including acrobats, strongmen and musicians - presumably to amuse him after death!
+The city of Xi'an is host to one of the most significant archaeological finds in the world, the Terracotta Army.
+To date, over 7,000 pottery soldiers, figures, horses, chariots, and weapons have been unearthed.
+It was relatively recently, in 1974, that this remarkable discovery was made; a group of peasants, while building a well, uncovered some pottery and since then the collection has grown and grown as archaeologists have uncovered more and more.
+The warriors and horses were made for the Emperor Qin Shi Huang in 246 BC, when at the age of 13 he began to commission work for his mausoleum and believed that such a huge army would protect him in his afterlife.
+It took eleven years to complete which given the size of the army was no small feat.
+The figures vary in size according to their rank.
+The generals are the tallest figures while non-military figures, like acrobats, strongmen and musicians, are the smallest.

 Hua Qing Hot Springs

-As modern China becomes an increasingly important player in the global economy, there has never been a more opportune time to learn Mandarin.
-Indeed over 300 Secondary Schools in the UK are already teaching Mandarin, with many more set to follow their lead.
+As modern China gains strength in the global economy, learning to speak Mandarin is becoming more popular.
+Over 300 Secondary Schools in the UK are already teaching Mandarin, with many more set to follow their lead.
 Visiting China is ideal for consolidating this learning, perhaps even more so than our European programmes, given China’s diverse culture which is heavily influenced by its rich ancient history.

-We’ve put together an exciting itinerary which combines visiting some of the world’s leading cultural attractions, with opportunities to learn and practice this rich language in a local setting.
+We have put together an exciting itinerary for our China school tour which combines visiting some of the world’s leading cultural attractions, with opportunities to learn and practice this rich language in a local setting.

 IMPORTANT INFORMATION ABOUT CHINA TOURS